 - Bury in Bloom Committee

-The Council is supported by three members of staff:
+The Council is supported by four part-time members of staff:

-- Town Clerk (part-time), having overall accountability for servicing the Council
+- Town Clerk, having overall accountability for servicing the Council

 Areas of Service